 Users can define new functions on the fly, by assigning a unique function name and specifying its arguments.
 Supported argument types correspond to the data types that a gesture can represent: sets of musical symbols, pointers in the score, temporal ranges, and textual/numerical values.
-The actual implementation of functions is beyond the scope of Musink.
+The actual implementation of functions is beyond the scope of the Gesture Browser.
 Instead, it sends the function name and arguments of the recognized gestures to OpenMusic from which the user can create a function or patch to process a call.

 Figure 7.
-Interacting with Musink to classify a gesture (a) right-click on a gesture to activate a marking menu (b) choose 'classify as' and specify trans1 (c) modify the scope of the trans1 gesture (d) left-click on identifier to view the assignment of function arguments (numbers indicate recognized arguments)
+Interacting with Musink to classify a gesture (a) right-click on a gesture to activate a marking menu (b) choose 'classify as' and specify crescendo (c) modify the scope of the crescendo gesture (d) left-click on identifiers to view the assignment of function arguments (numbers indicate recognized arguments)

-We use the Open Sound Control (OSC) protocol [33] to perform function calls.
-OSC is a platform0independent communication protocol used to share data in real time between musical instruments, multimedia devices and computers.
-In the future, we would like to connect other applications and devices to Musink, via OSC messages.
+We use the Open Sound Control (OSC) protocol [33] to establish the connection with OpenMusic.
+OSC is a platform-independent communication protocol used to share data in real time between musical instruments, multimedia devices and computers.
+Note that this system architecture allows for connecting the Gesture Browser with other music applications that support OSC, e.g., Max/MSP, but we have only tested it with OpenMusic.